Academy Overview

 By being a part of the Special Education CT Academy, you would receive:

-• Project Equal Access Polo & Swag: Receive a special Project Equal Access Logo Polo shirt only available to project members, in addition to other project-related materials.
+• Project Equal Access Swag: Receive a Project Equal Access shirt and other project-related materials/swag.

-• Growth & Resources: Receive support and training from UHM specialized faculty and partners in the area of coaching and mentoring and special education high-leverage practices, including receiving a copy of the HLP practice manual.
+• Growth & Resources: Receive support and training from UHM specialized faculty and partners in the area of coaching and mentoring and special education high-leverage practices

 • Professional Learning Community: Receive paid professional membership to the Council for Exceptional Children (CEC), which includes Hawaii-CEC unit membership, and provides professional resources, webinars, and a national community of support in special education.